Maik3345/projex-toolbet/README.md

     A command line to manage the workflow

     VERSION
-      projex/1.26.0 darwin-x64 node-v18.20.1
+      projex/1.43.1 darwin-arm64 node-v20.19.0

     USAGE
       $ projex [COMMAND]

     TOPICS
-      bash  Utilities for manage the bash process and workflow git   Utilities for manage the git repository vtex  Utilities for manage the vtex process and workflow
+      bash          Utilities for manage the bash process and workflow git           Utilities for manage the git repository pull-request  Utilities for managing pull request labels and workflows vtex          Utilities for manage the vtex process and workflow

     COMMANDS
       help     display help for projex